Compute and plot the pdf of a Poisson distribution with parameter lambda = 5 .

 Implement soft clustering on simulated data from a mixture of Gaussian distributions.

 Create a known, or fully specified, Gaussian mixture model (GMM) object using gmdistribution and by specifying component means, covariances, and mixture proportions.
 To create a GMM

-This exampe shows how to simulate data from a Gaussian mixture model (GMM) using a fully specified gmdistribution object and random.
+Simulate data from a Gaussian mixture model (GMM) using a fully specified gmdistribution object and the random function.

 The following plot compares the probability density functions for the standard normal, Cauchy, and Lévy distributions.